How to Get a Job – Secret Tips That No One Tells You

 Practice is key to a successful interview.
-Research common questions, as well as ones specific to your chosen industry, create responses and practise them with someone willing to stand in as a potential employer.
+Research common questions and ones specific to your chosen industry, create responses and practise them with someone willing to stand in as a potential employer.
 Practice will mean you feel prepared and help you feel more confident when you go into your interview.
-Do not be afraid of your nerves though – they are completely natural and show you are doing something you care about.
-Remember every person interviewing you will have been in your shoes at some point, and never underestimate the value of a big broad smile.
+Do not be afraid of your nerves, though – they are completely natural and show you are doing something you care about.
+Remember, every person interviewing you will have been in your shoes at some point, and never underestimate the value of a big broad smile.

 Stay in Touch

-After your interview, get in touch with the person responsible for recruitment, or the person who interviewed you.
-Send a note thanking them for their time, and the valuable experience you have gained from the interview.
+After your interview, get in touch with the person responsible for recruitment or the person who interviewed you.
+Send a note thanking them for their time and the valuable experience you have gained from the interview.
 You may not hear back, so follow up again in a week or so with a phone call or email to show your enthusiasm for the role.
-Remember to keep looking for other opening and opportunities while you wait to hear.
+Remember to keep looking for other openings and opportunities while you wait to hear.